How can I livestream the World Cup?

 This simple hack makes it possible to catch every single World Cup game on DStv Now for free

-DStv Premium, Compact and Compact Plus subscribers not only get to watch every single game on their big-screen TV using their decoder; they also have the option of streaming matches on SuperSport using the DStv Now app.
+DStv Premium, Compact and Compact Plus subscribers not only get to watch every single game on their big-screen TV using their decoder, but they also have the option of streaming matches on SuperSport using the DStv Now app.

 This gives them the freedom to stream games on smartphones, tablets and laptops anytime, anywhere.